 - when test takers have been notified in the Bulletin that a particular state requiring scores has arranged for all individuals tested in that state to have their scores sent directly from ETS

 - Under the Higher Education Act Title II section 207 of 1998, the U.S. Department of Education requires all states that require testing for licensure to provide that agency with annual performance data for students completing their state-approved teacher preparation programs.
-If you complete your preparation program in cohort year 2014–15, your preparing institution will collect and forward your Praxis® score information to the state for inclusion in the federally mandated teacher preparation performance report.
+If you have completed your preparation program, your preparing institution will collect and forward your Praxis score information to the state for inclusion in the federally mandated teacher preparation performance report.
 The report will contain aggregate data only and will not include any information that identifies test takers.